darHH/ip/docs/README.md

 ## Getting Started

-To start using the DAR Chatbot, simply run the application.
-You will be greeted with a welcome message and instructions on how to use the chatbot.
+To start using the DAR Chatbot, simply run the application with `npm run dev`.
+You will be greeted with a GUI and a welcome message from Dar.

 ## Basic Commands

 Dar Chatbot understands several basic commands to help you manage your tasks.
-Here are some of the basic commands you can use:
+Here are the three tasks that Dar understands and can keep track of:

 - `todo <description>`: Adds a new ToDo task with the given description.
 - `deadline <description> /by <date and/or time>`: Adds a new Deadline task with the given description and deadline.
-- `event <description> /at <date and/or time>`: Adds a new Event task with the given description and event time.
+- `event <description> from <date and/or time> to <date and/or time>`: Adds a new Event task with the given description and event time.

 ## Task Management
+Dar listens to the first word very carefully, these are the commands that Dar understands.
+(Commands are not case-sensitive)

 ### Adding a ToDo Task